-If you’re searching the question “What Is A General Contractor?” – You might be considering building or remodeling your home or property.
-This post will help you understand what a general contractor is, what they do, and when to hire one.
+If you’re searching the phrase “What Is A General Contractor”, you might be considering building or remodeling your home or property.
+If that is the case, this post will help you understand what a general contractor is, what they do and when to hire one.

 A general contractor is responsible for coordinating for all of the day-to-day management of all labor, trades, and vendors throughout a residential or commercial construction project.
 Many times a general contractor is a tradesman but is defined as the primary contact to the client having the construction project done.
 Consumers and companies interested in building a new property either seek a general contractor out to start the project, or are referred to one by an engineer or architect.